 Volunteers are crucial to our success and help serve the Christ Child Society’s mission.
 There are many areas in which you can share your talents.
 We are sure you will find something that interests you!

-- Assemble or distribute Layettes – if you want to help needy newborns, volunteer to assemble layettes, our signature project.
-Our volunteers meet at 9:00 a.m. on the third Thursday of each month.
+- Assemble or distribute Layettes – If you want to help needy newborns, volunteer to assemble Layettes, our signature project.
+Our volunteers meet at 9:00 a.m. on the third Monday of each month.

-- Design posters, leaflets or brochures – if you are artistic or have a background in graphic design, we could certainly use your skills.
+- Design posters, leaflets or brochures – If you are artistic or have a background in graphic design, we can certainly use your skills.

-- Facilitate arts or craft projects – if you like doing creative things, you could volunteer to plan or implement an art or craft project for our moms and/or kids who attend our Second Saturday Program.
+- Facilitate arts or craft projects – If you like doing creative things, you can volunteer to plan or implement an art or craft project for our moms and/or kids who attend our Second Saturday Program.

-- Fundraise and plan events – if you like helping set up for special events and enjoy fundraising, we could certainly use your talent.
+- Fundraise and plan events – If you like helping set up for special events and enjoy fundraising, we can certainly use your talent.
 We are always looking for new ideas.

-- Perform computer work – if you enjoy computers, volunteer to help manage our databases, sell items on eBay, maintain our website, or update our Facebook page.
+- Perform computer work – If you enjoy computers, volunteer to help manage our databases, sell items on eBay and Craigslist, maintain our website, or update our Facebook page.

-- Promote our organization – if you like to write and would enjoy spreading the word about the important work that the Christ Child Society does we could certainly use your skills and talents.
+- Promote our organization – If you like to write and would enjoy spreading the word about the important work that the Christ Child Society does we can certainly use your skills and talents.

-- Read to and work with children – if you like to work with mothers and their children, volunteer for our Second Saturday Program.
+- Read to and work with children – If you like to work with mothers and their children, volunteer for our Second Saturday Program.
 We provide books, work on reading and craft projects, and enjoy a hot lunch while spending time together.
 The program is held for two hours on the second Saturday of the month, excluding June, July and August.
-Please contact the Chair of the Second Saturday Program at 414-540-0489 to volunteer or discuss ways to become involved.
-We would welcome you with open arms!
+Please contact the Chair of the Second Saturday Program to volunteer or discuss ways to become involved.
+We will welcome you with open arms!